Investigating Black-Box Function Recognition Using Hardware Performance Counters: Function Recognition: A Preliminary Study on X86, ARM, and RISC-V

-Modern compilers improve performance and/or code size at the expense of compilation time and debugability.
-Example optimisations include loop unrolling, if-conversions, tail-call optimisation, inline expansion, and register allocation.
-Optimisations are an important consideration: it is difficult to ascertain \emph{a priori} the exact parameters under which target software, e.g.\ TEE applications and shared libraries, were compiled.
-This can have a material effect on HPC event measurements collected for the same program compiled under different optimisation settings.
-For example, Choi et al.~\cite{choi2001impact} showed that if-conversions can reduce branch mis-predictions by 29\% on Intel CPUs, which would also be reflected in branch-related counter measurements.
+Modern compilers improve performance and code size at the expense of compilation time and debuggability; for example, using loop unrolling, if-conversions, tail-call optimisation, inline expansion, and register allocation.
+This is an important consideration given the difficulty of knowing \emph{a priori} the exact compilation parameters of target software, e.g.\ a dynamic library.
+Some compiler optimisations can have a material effect on HPC measurements for the same program: Choi et al.~\cite{choi2001impact}, for instance, showed that if-conversions can reduce branch mis-predictions by 29\% on Intel CPUs, which would reflect in branch-related HPCs.

-To address this, we compiled the test-bed and collected measurements from test devices under different GCC optimisation options.
-Specifically, flags were used for disabling GCC optimisation (O0, the default setting); optimising for code size (Os), used often for systems where RAM is scarce, e.g.\ embedded systems; and maximum optimisation (O3) for sacrificing compile time and memory usage for performance.
-The reader is referred to the GCC documentation for a comprehensive breakdown of the optimisations utilised for each flag~\cite{gcc:docs}.
-To emulate environments where compiler optimisations are unknown, we created a mixed dataset from concatenating and and randomly shuffling measurement feature vectors from each optimisation data set.
+To address this, we compiled the test-bed and collected measurements from test devices under different GCC optimisation options: disabling optimisation (O0, the default setting); minimising code size (Os); and maximum optimisation (O3) that sacrifices compile time and memory usage for performance.
+The reader is referred to the GCC documentation for a comprehensive breakdown of the optimisations utilised with each flag~\cite{gcc:docs}.
+To emulate environments where compiler optimisations are unknown, a mixed data set was formed by concatenating and randomly shuffling measurement vectors collected under each flag.